RTmtfiallos/IDS-AKS-Accelerator/README.md

 ## How Randstad helped ACME LLC

-The Randstad IDS Cloud Practice developed a simple, secure, lightweight, and flexible solution to streamline AKS configuration and deployment.
+The Randstad IDS Cloud Practice developed a simple, secure, lightweight, and flexible solution to streamline AKS configuration and deployment..

 ### Critical requirements and success factors